Garcin-Lévêque Vineyards: Poetry & Wine

 A conversation with Hélène Garcin and Patrice Lévêque

 To overstate the prestige and cachet of Bordeaux is impossible.
 The region has been dedicated to wine growing for centuries, even before the Romans conquered the area and named it Burdigala.
-And Bordeaux’s legendary reputation for quality and longevity fetch top dollar in wine auctions, where single bottles often sell for over $2,000.
+And Bordeaux’s legendary reputation for quality and longevity fetch top price.

-Château Clos L’Eglise dates back to the 18th Century and is located in the Pomerol region of Bordeaux.
-Situated between Châteaux Clinet and L’Eglise-Clinet, the property benefits from the very best terroir on the Pomerol upper plateau.
-Nearby is Pétrus known for extraordinary wine, consistently selling for upwards of $1,000 a bottle.
+Château Clos L’Église dates back to the 18th Century and is located in the Pomerol region of Bordeaux.
+Situated between Châteaux Clinet and L’Église-Clinet, the property benefits from the very best terroir on the Pomerol upper plateau.
+Nearby is powerhouse Pétrus.

-Château Barde-Haut is where Hélène, Patrice and their son Louis make their home.
+Château Barde-Haut is where Hélène and Patrice make their home.
 The property location is superb, next to Troplong Mondot and La Mondotte.
-Here, Patrice produces a wine that is both rich in fruit and elegant.
-And the property has a new state-of-the-art “green” winery – built entirely from oxidized steel – a dramatic departure from traditional Bordeaux styles.
+Here, Patrice produces a wine that is both rich in fruit and stylistically elegant.
+And the property has a state-of-the-art “green” winery – built entirely from oxidized steel – a dramatic departure from traditional Bordeaux styles.

 Château Poesia is the newest acquisition within the Garcin-Lévêque holdings.
 In 2014, the couple purchased Château Haut Villet, a neglected estate, and renamed it Château Poesia.
-The property consists of 13.2 hectares (32.6 acres) and is situated on a limestone plateau.
-The largest portion of the property sits in the Saint-Émilion Appellation, while the remaining portion is in Côtes de Castillon.
+The property consists of 13.2 hectares (32.6 acres) and is situated on a limestone plateau in the Saint-Émilion Appellation.
 To date, the estate has been completely replanted with 70% Merlot, 20% Cabernet Franc and 10% Cabernet Sauvignon.
 “We are really in love with this property,” enthuses Patrice.
-“We think Poesia will produce our first 100 PT wine.”
+“We think Poesia will produce our first 100-point wine.”

 Hélène and Patrice own yet another vineyard in Argentina’s spectacular Mendoza, located within the Luján de Cuyo Appellation – prized for it’s sandy, stony soil.
 Their Bodega Poesia was originally established in 1935, planted with Cabernet Sauvignon and Malbec.
 Since the Garcin-Lévêque acquisition, the wines have received ratings of 94 PT and better from Robert Parker.